austinhuang0131/austinhuang0131.github.io/discord-server-guide.md

 Once you know how to keep your population, you should impose measures to increase your member count.

 ### Advertising
-Your advertising slogan should point out what you have (Purpose, Type 1 events) plus some attractive treats (Type 3 events).
+Your advertising slogan/text/description should point out what you have (Purpose and/or Type 1 events) plus some attractive treats (Type 3 events).
+Try create several versions of it, long ones for listing servers and short ones for listing websites.
+Though, do keep it short and on point in general.

 [This page](/./advertising) lists most places for advertising.
 Remember to bump your server regularly to keep your server at the top of rankings.

-### Referral
-If your members are satisfied of what you have in your server, they certainly want other people to be satisfied.
-You should pull out a little reward for them to refer people.
+Partnerships are not recommended as the mutual benefit is negligible (~10 members for an average server).
+Your server can live without partnerships, for that I'm sure.

 ## Misc
 ### Choosing staff